J-C-S-V/capstone-project-react/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank Space X for the API data 🚀
+I would like to thank Nelson Sakwa on Behance for the design and jikan for the API data 🚀

 <p align="right">(<a href="#readme-top">back to top</a>)</p>